-Why is the date of separation important in a North County divorce and what actually establishes the date of separation in your divorce?
+Why is the date of separation important in a Carlsbad divorce and what actually establishes the date of separation in your divorce?

 California enacted a new updated law a few years ago to clarify what actually establishes the date of separation in a divorce.
 Prior to that date, California law in essence required the parties to physically move apart from one another.
 The law literally said “living separate and apart”-a phrase which California Courts and Judges interpreted to mean “living apart from one another in separate residences.”